 - To play the harmonic minor scale, ignore only the first parenthesized alteration.

-- To play the melodic minor scale, play both parenthesized alterations.
+- To play the melodic minor scale, play both parenthesized alterations when going up, and ignore both when going down.

 Two-octave minor scales can be found here: